 - Do not install the control lines or communication cables together with the main circuit lines or power cables.
-Keep a distance of 100mm or more between them.
-Failure to do so may result in malfunction due to noise. - During control of an inductive load such as a lamp, heater, or solenoid valve, a large current (approximately ten times greater than normal) may flow when the output is turned from off to on.
+Doing so may result in malfunction due to electromagnetic interference.
+Keep a distance of 100mm or more between those cables. - During control of an inductive load such as a lamp, heater, or solenoid valve, a large current (approximately ten times greater than normal) may flow when the output is turned from off to on.
 Therefore, use a module that has a sufficient current rating. - After the CPU module is powered on or is reset, the time taken to enter the RUN status varies depending on the system configuration, parameter settings, and/or program size.
 Design circuits so that the entire system will always operate safely, regardless of the time. - Do not power off the programmable controller or reset the CPU module while the settings are being written.
-Doing so will make the data in the flash ROM undefined.
-The values need to be set in the buffer memory and written to the flash ROM again.
-Doing so also may cause malfunction or failure of the module. - When changing the operating status of the CPU module from external devices (such as the remote RUN/STOP functions), select "Do Not OPEN in Program" for "Open Method Setting" in the module parameters.
+Doing so will make the data in the flash ROM and SD memory card undefined.
+The values need to be set in the buffer memory and written to the flash ROM and SD memory card again.
+Doing so also may cause malfunction or failure of the module. - When changing the operating status of the CPU module from external devices (such as the remote RUN/STOP functions), select "Do Not Open by Program" for "Opening Method" of "Module Parameter".
 If "OPEN in Program" is selected, an execution of the remote STOP function causes the communication line to close.
 Consequently, the CPU module cannot reopen the line, and external devices cannot execute the remote RUN function.